 The student population of Coquille School District continues to increase.
 Winter Lakes School continues to offer choices to previously disengaged students.
 Coquille Jr/Sr High, Coquille Valley Elementary and Lincoln School of Early Learning continue to grow and provide excellent choices for students.
-Our current financial concerns have to do with the 17/18 fiscal year.
+One very real concern is what number to estimate for the 18/19 ADM.

-There are a number of issues in the works that would greatly impact the cost of doing business for the district.
+In addition, there are a number of issues in the works that would greatly impact the cost of doing business for the district.